-In the paper, "Supply Chain Game Theory Network Modeling Under Labor Constraints: Applications to the Covid-19 Pandemic," A. Nagurney, European Journal of Operational Research (2021), a game theory model for supply chains with labor was constructed, under three different sets of constraints, building on our previous work.
+This part of the presentation is based on the paper, "Supply Chain Game Theory Network Modeling Under Labor Constraints: Applications to the Covid-19 Pandemic," A. Nagurney, European Journal of Operational Research 293(3) (2021), pp 880-891, in which a game theory model for supply chains with labor was constructed, under three different sets of constraints, building on our previous work.